 - 1. The connection between the device and the Host PC is broken. - 2.
 The IP address assigned to the device is incorrect. - 3.
-The device Ethernet port is already in use. - 4.
-The connection cannot be established in the specified timeout period. - 5.
+The connection cannot be established in the specified timeout period. - 4.
 The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device property.

 - 1. Verify the cabling between the PC and the PLC device. - 2.
-Verify that the IP address given to the named device matches that configured in the actual device.
-If applicable, verify the subnet mask and default gateway properties configured in the actual device. - 3.
-Check for another connected application (such as MW Standard software) and disconnect. - 4.
-Increase the Connect Timeout value in the Timeout property group of Device Properties. - 5.
-Increase the Request Timeout property value so that the entire response can be handled.
+Verify the IP address given to the named device matches that of the actual device. - 3.
+Increase the Connect Timeout value in the Timeout property group of Device Properties. - 4.
+Increase the Request Timeout property so that the entire response can be handled.